 Hooper's exposure to classical realism and to the academic figurative style transformed her work and persona.
 As her training became her own singular task, she traveled to the deserts of Utah and the museums of London and Vienna, drawing and painting from life and Old Master examples.

 Hooper's work has exhibited in France, England, and throughout the southeastern United States.
 She is permanently collected in three museums, including the Gibbes Museum of Art in Charleston where she is the youngest living artist to ever be collected.
 Her work can also be found in numerous private collections.
 In 2007, her self-portrait Pugnis et Calcibus was in the BP portrait exhibit touring through the United Kingdom and hung in London's National Portrait Gallery.
-Hooper presented a show of new work at the Greenville County Museum of Art in 2010 and had a solo exhibition at the Gibbes Museum of Art in 2012.
+Hooper presented a show of new work at the Greenville County Museum of Art in 2010 and had a solo exhibition at the Gibbes Museum of Art in 2012, as well as, a group exhibition in 2019 with her dear friend and mentor Ben Long and his teacher Frank Mason.

-Jill lives and works between downtown Charleston and London, where she is the artist-in-residence teaching at Lavender Hill Studios.
-She is currently teaching a Fundamental Drawing Course at the American College of the Building Arts.
+Jill lives and works between downtown Charleston and London, where she is annually the artist-in-residence at London Fine Art Studios.
+For seven years, she has been teaching a Fundamental Drawing Course at the American College of the Building Arts.